html2pptx.app

 ## Skills Integration

 Skills are packaged capabilities that extend AI coding agents with domain-specific knowledge and workflows.
-The html2pptx.app skill teaches your agent how to author slide-safe HTML, validate it against the PPTX conversion contract, and export it via the MCP server -- all in a single automated pipeline.
-Install once, and your agent can convert natural language instructions into production-ready PowerPoint files.
+The html2pptx.app skill teaches your agent how to author slide-safe HTML, validate it against the PPTX conversion contract, optionally open the local visual editor, export through remote or local MCP workflows, and publish HTML template drafts through its built-in remote MCP publishing workflow.
+Install once, and your agent can convert natural language instructions into production-ready PowerPoint files or creator-owned HTML drafts.

 ### Setup